JPMorgan 2Q profit drops; CEO warns of economic challenges

 The New York bank added to its loan-loss reserves last quarter in the event of a recession or other calamitous event, setting aside $428 million to cover defaults.
 JPMorgan is also suspending its share repurchase program to conserve capital.

 JPMorgan’s results came in below Wall Street’s expectations.
 Analysts surveyed by FactSet were expecting the bank to earn a profit of $2.89 a share.
-The company’s stock was down 4.7% in early afternoon trading and was one of the heavier weights pulling the S&P 500 downward.
+The company’s stock was down nearly 4% around midday and was one of the heavier weights pulling the S&P 500 downward.

 Investment banking revenue fell about 60% as companies made fewer deals, but markets revenue rose 15% on strong performances in both stocks and bonds trading.